Legitbub/2024-CS151-07-Hotel-Reserve-System/README.md

    - **Amenity (Abstract)**: The base class for hotel amenities, providing attributes like `name`, `cost`, `availability`, and `schedule`.
      - **Gym**: Inherits from `Amenity`.
 Manages access to the hotel's workout facilities.
      - **Pool**: Inherits from `Amenity`.
 Manages pool services such as availability and water temperature.
-     - **Restaurant**: Inherits from `Amenity`.
+     - **Buffet**: Inherits from `Amenity`.
 Manages dining services, including table reservations and menu options.
    - **Key Methods**: `reserve()`, `cancel()`, `getAvailability()`,

 ### 3. **Guest and Employee Management**